spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email2matrix.md

 ### DNS configuration

-It's not strictly necessary, but you may increase the chances that incoming emails reach your server by adding an `MX` record for `matrix.DOMAIN`, as described in the [Configuring DNS](configuring-dns.md) documentation page.
+It's not strictly necessary, but you may increase the chances that incoming emails reach your server by adding an `MX` record for `matrix.example.com`, as described in the [Configuring DNS](configuring-dns.md) documentation page.

 ### Port availability